dhenwood/msTeamsWebexTab/README.md

 # msTeamsWebexTab
-Add the Webex Tab into Microsoft Teams Channels
+Automatically add the Webex Tab into Microsoft Teams Channels